-'''

-PIO timestamp PID operation status size elapsed_time throughput file_data
+PIO timestamp PID operation status size elapsed\time throughput file\data

-'''

-System monitoring

-PID Process ID of the IOM which created the record.

-operation Either "migrate", "recall", or "backup".

-status Either "SUCCESS" or "XFER FAILED".

-size Size of the file (bytes).

-throughput Size / elapsed_time / 1000.

-file_data Depends upon whether the request is for an individual file (migrate, recall) or a filelist.

-If file: RqstID: RqstID Inode: Inode, Igen: Igen, SnapID: SnapID

-If filelist: RqstID: RqstID Filename: pathname, Size: size
+Timestamp Date and time the record was written to file.
+PID Process ID of the IOM which created the record. operation Either "migrate", "recall", or "backup". status Either "SUCCESS" or "XFER_FAILED". size Size of the file (bytes). elapsed_time End time minus start time (seconds). throughput Size / elapsed_time / 1000. file_data Depends upon whether the request is for an individual file (migrate, recall) or a filelist.
+If file: RqstID: RqstID Inode: Inode, Igen: Igen, SnapID: SnapID If filelist: RqstID: RqstID Filename: pathname, Size: size